myokit/myokit/ROADMAP.md

 - Improve support for expressions in initial values ([project](https://github.com/orgs/myokit/projects/8)).
 - Add more CellML tests, by further developing the [CellML test suite](https://github.com/MichaelClerx/cellml-validation), see also the [tickets](https://github.com/myokit/myokit/issues?q=is%3Aissue+is%3Aopen+label%3ACellML).
 - Create a unified data and simulation data interface, allowing the Explorer and DataLogViewer to be combined into a single tool that can be used to compare data with predictions ([project](https://github.com/orgs/myokit/projects/11), see also the [edata tag](https://github.com/myokit/myokit/issues?q=is%3Aissue+is%3Aopen+label%3Aedata)).
-  - Related: Obtain suitable test files for patch-clamp data formats.
-  - Alternatively, the data reading parts could be split off into a separate project or merged into other projects like Neo (provided the goals and functionality is sufficiently aligned).
-See [this ticket](https://github.com/myokit/myokit/issues/259).
-- Unification of multi-cell simulation interfaces ([project](https://github.com/myokit/myokit/projects/9999999)).
+- Unification of multi-cell simulation interfaces ([project](https://github.com/orgs/myokit/projects/11)).
-  - Related: Implement singularity fixes created for [cellmlmanip with Maurice](https://github.com/myokit/myokit/issues/809).
+- Implement singularity fixes created for [cellmlmanip with Maurice](https://github.com/myokit/myokit/issues/809).
+- Add method(s) to find periodic orbits fast ([ticket](https://github.com/myokit/myokit/issues/390)).